 |- Online/hardcopy statement|

 Can I have more than one savings account within the same bank?
-Of course you can.
-Almost every one of us has, at least, a basic savings account for safekeeping and transaction purposes.
+Of course, you can.
+Almost every one of us has, at least, basic savings account for safekeeping and transaction purposes.

 However, a basic savings account sometimes gives very little to zero profit on your hard-earned savings.

 You may want to explore other savings options to grow your money but you don’t know which bank is the best to open a new savings account with.